-Fowler used optimal interpolation to create daily gridded ice motion fields from SMMR, SSM/I, AVHRR, and buoy data.
-He used a cokriging estimation method described by Isaaks and Srivastava (1989) for interpolation.
-This method utilizes the cross-correlation between several variables -- in this case, the vectors derived from SMMR, SSM/I, AVHRR, and buoys -- to minimize the estimation error variance.
+Optimal interpolation was used to create daily gridded ice motion fields from SMMR, SSM/I-SSMIS, AMSR-E, AVHRR, IABP buoy data, and NCEP/NCAR wind data.
+A cokriging estimation method described by Isaaks and Srivastava (1989) was employed for the interpolation.
+This method utilizes the cross-correlation between several variables—in this case, the vectors derived from SMMR, SSM/I-SSMIS,AMSR-E, AVHRR, IABP buoy data, and NCEP/NCAR winds—to minimize the estimation error variance.
 The following figure shows an example of autocorrelation (jagged line) for the u component of the vectors derived from AVHRR.

 The plot shows discontinuity near 50 km distance.
-If discontinuity is ignored, the autocorrelation line would cross the "0" distance line at about 0.8.
+If discontinuity is ignored, the autocorrelation line would cross the zero distance line at about 0.8.
 This value, which is related to measurement error, is often referred to as the "nugget effect" in geostatistics.
-The shape of the curve is similar for both u and v vector components, and for all of the auto-correlation and cross-correlation functions among all of the data sets.
-The major difference is the starting point at 0-km distance.
+The shape of the curve is similar for both u and v vector components and for all of the auto-correlation and cross-correlation functions among all of the data sets.
+The major difference is the starting point at zero km distance.
 The table below summarizes starting points for each of the auto- and cross-correlations.
+The autocorrelations for the ice motions for AMSR-E were very similar to AVHRR, and the vectors from the wind data were very close to the 37 GHz vectors.

-Fowler used a simple exponential function to model the correlation (dotted line) in the above figure.
+A simple exponential function was used to model the correlation (dotted line) in the above figure.
 This function provided the best model to approximate the vector data.
-He performed cross-correlations between the u and v components over the entire Arctic and Antarctic regions, and found that they were nearly independent.
-The u and v components were then treated independently and were interpolated separately for simplicity.
-Using the modeled correlation functions, he interpoloated vectors for each ice-covered area on the 25-km EASE-Grid.
+Cross-correlations between the u and v components were performed over the entire Arctic and Antarctic regions, and it was found that they were nearly independent.
+The u and v components were thus treated independently and were interpolated separately for simplicity.
+Using the modeled correlation functions, vectors for each ice-covered area on the 25 km EASE-Grid werre interpolated.

 Following is a sample vector plot for 20 April 2000, where every fourth vector is plotted.